Groumy/Groumy.github.io/_drafts/tbh-fatiguing-magic.md

 # Other considerations

-I'd like the house rule to stay compatible w
+I'd like the house rule to stay compatible with both core and third party classes.

 # The house rule